samueloladosu37/OCT-Image-Generation/README.md

 - **Signal-to-Noise Ratio (SNR)**
   → Measures image quality

-👉 These provide objective insight into how TiO₂ affects the material.
+👉 Results not presented here.
+These provide quantitative insight into how TiO₂ affects the glass and how its concentration can be used for building phantoms that mimic the optical scattering properties of biological tissue.

 ---